Rubonnek/inventory-manager/README.md

 ## :star: Features

-- :convenience_store: Manipulate inventories with ease in GDScript
+- :convenience_store: Easily add and remove items with variable stack sizes and stack count limits
 - :art: Easy to customize -- bring your own GUI nodes
 - :hammer_and_wrench: Inventory viewer included at runtime in a debugger panel